Monthly Archives: July 2022

 3. Wisdom of the Ancients, Spedding edition.
 In his citation McLuhan does not include Bacon’s chapter heading, ‘TYPHON OR A REBEL’.

-9. In the case of the Minotaur, the challenge to Zeus’ order is primarily made by his father, the Cretan bull, which, even after being subdued by Herakles, continued to rampage throughout the Greek world.
+10. In the case of the Minotaur, the challenge to Zeus’ order is primarily made by its father, the Cretan bull, which, even after being subdued by Herakles, continued to rampage throughout the Greek world.
 But the Minotaur itself challenged Zeus by implementing an improper sacrifice namely, the annual sacrifice to himself of Athenian children.

-10. The death of God is the supreme disorder that can befall the universe.
-It is repeatedly at stake in the mythological cycles at stake in Bacon and McLuhan — and, of course, in the Christian cross.
-And it is captured in the concluding lines cited by McLuhan from the Dunciad.
+11. The death of God is the supreme disorder that can befall the universe.
+It is repeatedly in question in the mythological cycles at stake in Bacon and McLuhan — and, of course, in the Christian cross.
+And it is captured in the concluding lines repeatedly cited by McLuhan from Pope’s Dunciad.

-11. The book — The Gutenberg Galaxy — includes as a kind of epilogue an additional section: ‘The Galaxy Reconfigured’.
+12. The book — The Gutenberg Galaxy — includes an additional section as a kind of epilogue: ‘The Galaxy Reconfigured’.
 The conclusion at stake here is that of the preceding major portion of the book describing the syndrome of the ‘Gutenberg galaxy’ itself.

 MacLevy’s Figurama